What do we have for breakfast?

-- 1/4 cup of slivered almond (optional) to decorate the cake
+- ¼ cup slivered almonds, to decorate the cake (optional)

-- Prepare the orange Puree.
-Add two medium oranges to a casserole.
-Cover with tap water and bring it to a boil for 40 to 50 minutes or until the oranges are totally tender.
+- Prepare the orange Puree: Add two medium oranges to a casserole dish.
+Cover with tap water and bring it to a boil for 40 to 50 minutes, or until the oranges are totally tender.
 Let it cool slightly.
-Trim and discard the two ends of the oranges, place them in the bowl of a food processor, pulse until they are completely pureed.
+Trim and discard the two ends of the oranges, place them in the bowl of a food processor, and pulse until they are completely pureed.

-- Preheat the oven to 180°C or 350°.
-Butter a cake mold and line it with parchment paper.
+- Preheat the oven to 180°C or 350°F. Butter a cake mold and line it with parchment paper.

-- Add the eggs, vanilla, and the sugar to the bowl of a stand mixer fitted with a whisk attachment.
-Run the mixer at a medium speed first and then increase the speed to high for 5 to 7 minutes (depends on the strength of your mixer) until the egg-sugar mixture is pale, creamy, and fluffy.
+- Make the wet ingredients: Add the eggs, vanilla, and sugar to the bowl of a stand mixer fitted with a whisk attachment.
+Run the mixer at a medium speed first, and then increase the speed to high for 5 to 7 minutes (depends on the strength of your mixer) until the egg-sugar mixture is pale, creamy, and fluffy.

-- Mix together the cinnamon powder, almond flour, flour, and chia seeds.
+- Mix the dry ingredients: Mix together the cinnamon powder, almond flour, flour, and chia seeds.

-- Add the dry ingredients in several batches and mix with a spatula until all the ingredients are incorporated.
+- Add the dry ingredients to the wet ingredients in several batches and mix with a spatula until all the ingredients are incorporated.
 Avoid using the whisk attachment for mixing the dry ingredients as it might deflate the egg-sugar mixture.

 - Sprinkle some slivered almonds on top of the cake, if you will, to decorate.

-- Pour the cake batter in the cake mold.
-Bake in a preheated oven for 40 to 50 minutes or until an inserted toothpick comes out clean and crumbs-free.
+- Bake the cake: Pour the cake batter in the cake mold.
+Bake in a preheated oven for 40 to 50 minutes or until an inserted toothpick comes out clean and crumb-free.